1. What is hormone (endocrine) therapy?

-Hormone therapy is also sometimes called endocrine therapy.
+Hormone therapy may also be called endocrine therapy.

-Hormone therapy will be prescribed if your breast cancer is oestrogen receptor (ER) positive.
+You’ll usually be prescribed hormone therapy if your breast cancer is oestrogen receptor positive (ER-positive).
 ER-positive means oestrogen is helping the cancer grow.

-If your cancer is ER-positive, your specialist will discuss with you which hormone therapy they think is most suitable.
+If your cancer is ER-positive, your treatment team will discuss which hormone therapy they think is right for you.

 3. When hormone therapy is given